 If someone was going to make your life into a movie, who would play you?

 I would like to see an older version of South African Novelist and Singer, Nakhane Toure, sit in a chair and do a rendition of my life story depicting it in a film to a younger audience, with the ‘I am Adriano’ theme.

 What’s your ultimate dream as an actor?

 I would like to wake up every day, finish my radio show, head to production meetings and spend my afternoons in theatre doing repetitions of scripts and teaching theatre.
 Overall, being on Broadway is definitely a dream.

 When you have a five-minute break during rehearsal, what do you spend that time doing?

 I go through my script.
-If I have a co- actor I would try to perfect lines with them as one always wished you had one more change to perfect a scene.
+If I have a co-actor I would try to perfect lines with them as one always wished you had one more chance to perfect a scene.

-What’s the last thing you do before you step out on stage/before curtain goes up?
+What’s the last thing you do before you step out on stage/before the curtain goes up?

 I pray and before the curtain goes up I yawn, it helps to keep me in character.